-The Khao San Road is also a popular place in Bangkok to get a tattoo – we didn’t but just so you know!
+The Khao San Road is also a popular place in Bangkok to get a tattoo.
+We didn’t but just so you know!

 Finally, I don’t recommend buying anything valuable on the Khao San Road such as high end jewellery, watches or suits.
-You’re likely to get ripped off, the quality will be poor and you’ll have no chance to complain or ask for your money back.
+You’re likely to get ripped off.
+The quality will be poor and you’ll have no chance to complain or ask for your money back.

-How to get to the Khao San Road
+How to get to the Khao San Road with Kids

-The Khao San road is located in the Bang Lamphu area of Central Bangkok, just over half a mile from the Grand Palace and Wat Pho.
+The Khao San road is located in the Bang Lamphu area of Central Bangkok.
+Just over half a mile from the Grand Palace and Wat Pho.
 It is easy to reach from most parts of Bangkok but you’ll probably need to take a train and the river ferry.
 We were coming from the Sukhumvit area but these directions can easily be adapted from all around the city.

 How long to spend on the Khao San Road

 This really depends on what you want to do.
 It will only take you about 20 minutes to walk the length of the road, dodging the crowds and market stalls.
 Don’t just do that though, there are so, so many market stalls.
 Many selling very similar things that you could spend a good few hours visiting each and haggling to get the best price.
 I love giving Piper a few hundred Baht and letting her try out her negotiation skills on the traders.
 Apparently 30% of their original offer is where you should end up.
 But we rarely get that low, stall owners will act very offended which generally makes me cave!
 Prices on the Khao San road are a little higher than other markets in the city.
 It is a famous tourist draw after all.
 However you’re not going to pay that much more than elsewhere so don’t worry too much.